Rollins Pass Road Status

 Read more here.

-When fire bans/restrictions are in effect, no campfires are allowed—there are no ‘developed’ campsites on either side of Rollins Pass, no matter how well established a site or a rock fire ring appears.
-Dispersed (or undeveloped) campsites do not have metal fire rings, picnic tables, numbered posts, garbage service, nor toilets, and visitors are required to properly store and pack out all food and trash to prevent negative interactions with bears and other wildlife.
+When fire bans or restrictions are in effect, no campfires are allowed—regardless of how well-established a site may appear.
+There are no developed campgrounds on either side of Rollins Pass itself.
+All camping is dispersed, meaning there are no metal fire rings, picnic tables, numbered posts, toilets, or garbage service.
+Visitors must properly store and pack out all food and trash to avoid harmful interactions with bears and other wildlife.
 Rocks do not make a permanent fire ring.
+Developed campgrounds—none of which exist on Rollins Pass—offer designated campsites, amenities, and typically include fee collection and campground hosts.

 Review details of any fire bans and fire restrictions: